TomasHubelbauer/svg-screencast/readme.md

 #### Compare SVG size with GIF size with GZIP compression and without

-Find a way to serve the files with compression and use the browser developer tools numbers to get the compression data.
+Use FFMPEG to generate a GIF of the same scene as the SVG screencast is showing and capture the sizes of both as well as their GZIPped sizes using:

 ```sh
 npx gzip-size-cli screencast.svg